abdifatahmohamad/JS-mini-projects/README.md

-# Web Mini Projects With Vanilla JavaScript
+# Web Mini-Projects With Vanilla JavaScript

 This is the main repository for all of the projects in the course.